google/skia/site/user/api/SkImage_Reference.md

 Creates <a href="#Image">Image</a> from copy of <a href="#SkImage_MakeFromYUVTexturesCopy_yuvTextureHandles">yuvTextureHandles</a>, an array of textures on GPU.
 <a href="#SkImage_MakeFromYUVTexturesCopy_yuvTextureHandles">yuvTextureHandles</a> contain pixels for YUV planes of <a href="#Image">Image</a>.
-<a href="#SkImage_MakeFromYUVTexturesCopy_yuvSizes">yuvSizes</a> conain dimensions for each pixel plane.
+<a href="#SkImage_MakeFromYUVTexturesCopy_yuvSizes">yuvSizes</a> contain dimensions for each pixel plane.
 Dimensions must be greater than
 zero but may differ from plane to plane.
 Returned <a href="#Image">Image</a> has the dimensions
 <a href="#SkImage_MakeFromYUVTexturesCopy_yuvSizes">yuvSizes</a>[0]. <a href="#SkImage_MakeFromYUVTexturesCopy_yuvColorSpace">yuvColorSpace</a> describes how YUV colors convert to RGB colors.